wanhive/hub/docs/README.md

 ## For production use

-Download the source code archive recommended for **production use** from [here](https://www.wanhive.com/solutions.php#hub).
-This project doesn't distribute precompiled binaries.
+Download the source code archive recommended for **production use** from [here](https://www.wanhive.com/products/).
+This project doesn't distribute pre-compiled binaries.

 Download the source code archives of the official releases from [here](https://github.com/wanhive/hub/tags).